facebookarchive/caffe2/caffe2/contrib/aten/docs/pytorch_to_caffe2.md

 To export a model to ONNX, PyTorch first creates a trace of all the `torch.autograd.Function`s run in the forward pass of a network.
-For each function in the trace, it calls that function's `symbolic` method which describes how to construct the part of the ONNX graph that will compute this function (see [basic_ops.py](https://github.com/pytorch/pytorch/blob/5deacb5bce8bfb41662b57a61ea635c44d2a347f/torch/autograd/_functions/basic_ops.py#L59) for examples).
+For each function in the trace, it calls that function's `symbolic` method which describes how to construct the part of the ONNX graph that will compute this function (see [basic_ops.py](https://github.com/pytorch/pytorch/blob/master/torch/autograd/_functions/basic_ops.py#L59) for examples).

 When equivalent ONNX operators do not exist, you can instead call any ATen function.
-As an example let's assume we have an autograph function which computes `x*x+y`:
+As an example let's assume we have an autograd function which computes `x*x+y`:

 ```
   class MyFunction(Function):
+    @staticmethod
     def forward(ctx, x, y):
       return x*x + y
 ```